Correct-Syntax/correct-syntax.github.io/content/work/hilltop-motion-logo.md

 client: Hilltop Motion
 deliverables: Logo design
 weburl:
-description: Hilltop Motion, an (upcoming) video & photography studio based in the US, needed a logo to represent the work they do.
-I created a logo and cohesive color palette that works well for video, print, and digital graphic use-cases.
+description: Hilltop Motion, an upcoming video and photography studio based in the US, needed a logo to represent the work they do.
+I created a logo and cohesive color palette that work well for video, print, and digital graphic use-cases.
 image: /work/hilltopmotion/logo.webp
 layout: "case-study"
 type: "page"